BlaqueDevs/se-assignment-day-4-software-project-management-Sharlyne-ben/README.md

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?

+Methods: Implementing automated testing, code reviews, continuous integration and deployment, user acceptance testing, and maintaining detailed documentation.
+Importance: High-quality standards ensure that the software meets user needs, reduces bugs, and enhances user satisfaction and reliability.

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?

+ Defining the project scope is crucial for clear boundaries on what the project will deliver, helping prevent scope creep and ensuring all stakeholders are aligned.
+Work Breakdown Structure (WBS): A WBS is a hierarchical decomposition of the project into smaller, manageable components.
+It is useful for organizing and defining the total work scope, assigning responsibilities, and tracking progress.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?